nsnarender5511/cpp-site/crules-website/docs/developer-guide/code-structure.md

 ---
-version: dev
+version: v0.1.0
-last_updated: 2023-07-13
+last_updated: 2023-03-29
-applies_to: crules (current development version)
+applies_to: cursor++ v0.1.0+
 ---

 # Code Structure

-> 📁 This guide explains the organization of the codebase and the purpose of each component.
+> 📚 This document provides an overview of how the codebase is organized, to help developers understand and navigate the project.

 ## Directory Structure

-The crules codebase is organized into the following main directories:
+The cursor++ codebase is organized into the following main directories:

 ```
-crules/
+cursor++/
+├── .github/         # GitHub workflows and templates
 ├── cmd/             # Command-line interface entry points
+├── docs/            # Documentation
 ├── internal/        # Internal packages
 │   ├── agent/       # Agent system implementation
+│   ├── constants/   # Common constants
-│   ├── core/       # Core functionality
+│   ├── core/        # Core logic and functionality
 │   ├── git/         # Git integration utilities
-│   ├── ui/         # User interface components
+│   ├── ui/          # User interface utilities
-│   ├── utils/      # Utility functions and helpers
+│   ├── utils/       # Utility functions
 │   └── version/     # Version information
-├── docs/           # Documentation
-└── assets/         # Static assets
+└── LICENSE          # License file
 ```

 ## Key Components

-### Command Line Interface (cmd/)
+### Command Line Interface

-The `cmd/` directory contains the entry points for the command-line interface:

-- `cmd/main.go`: The main entry point for the crules CLI tool, implementing all commands and their functionality
+- `cmd/main.go`: The main entry point for the cursor++ CLI tool, implementing all commands and their functionality

+The main file implements the command-line interface using a simple flag-based approach, with commands as the first argument.

 ### Internal Packages (internal/)